Operation Claw-Lock: Operation

 At the start of the operation, Turkish aircraft bombed several Kurdish villages in Duhok.
 The ground incursion began on 18 April 2022, with the support of artillery, drones and aircraft.
 Airstrikes struck caves, tunnels and ammunition depots controlled by the PKK while Turkish Special Forces entered the region by land or were airlifted by helicopters.
 While the Turkish Defense Ministry announced that fifty targets were hit and all their initial objectives were achieved, the PKK claimed to have repulsed some of the Turkish landing attempts.
 A PKK affiliated source reported that helicopters used in the operation were based within the Kurdistan Region (KRI).
 On the 22 April 2022, the Turkish Air Force extended the operation, flying sorties to the Sulaymaniyah province in the KRI against suspected PKK positions.

 On 20 July, Iraqi Kurdish officials said that Turkey had shelled a resort in Zakho District, killing at least eight tourists and wounding more than 20 civilians.
 Among the dead were reported to be a woman and a child.

 Reactions

 In Turkey

 The Peoples Democratic Party (HDP) considers the operation as being contrary to international law, and accused Turkey of hypocrisy for presenting itself as a peacemaker in the war between Russia and Ukraine.
-In October 2022, the HDP and Şebnem Korur Fincancı, the head of the Turkish Medical Association (TBB) both called for an investigation into the claims of chemical attacks by the Turkish army.
+In October 2022, the HDP and Şebnem Korur Fincancı, the head of the Turkish Medical Association (TTB) both called for an investigation into the claims of chemical attacks by the Turkish army.
 Due to this demand, Korur Fincanci was arrested and prosecuted for terrorist propaganda.
 The MP Sezgin Tanrikulu of the Republican People's Party (CHP) is threatened with losing his parliamentary immunity for attempting to verify the authenticity of the images he had seen of the alleged chemical attack in the Turkish parliament.